zzhiyuan59/MyKingdon/README.md

 # Descriprtion

-It is an learning project from youtube channel "Mike's Code"
+## It is an learning project from youtube channel "Mike's Code"

-# Current progress:
+# Current Progress:

-## 2. finish video 2 in the playlist with applying Unit selection and Indicator
+## 2. finish video 2 in the playlist with applying Unit selection and Indicator.
-## 3.
+## 3. finish video 3; Get the dragbox to select the object done.